bbauska/JS-svg/README.md

 });
 </pre>

-Any further code we write will be specific to the sketch we're working on.
-Make sure you've saved your changes before copying the 00-template folder and its contents, renaming it to 02-basic-shapes.
+<p>Any further code we write will be specific to the sketch we're working
+on.
+Make sure you've saved your changes before copying the 00-template folder and its contents, renaming it to 02-basic-shapes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5b">3.5b First Strokes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-There are two important attributes that can be used on practically every graphical SVG element (i.e., elements that are intended to appear on screen).
+<p>There are two important attributes that can be used on practically every
+graphical SVG element (i.e., elements that are intended to appear on screen).
 These are an element's fill and stroke.
 As we've already seen, the fill defines an element's interior color (or background).
-The stroke, on the other hand, defines the color of an element's outline (or border).
+The stroke, on the other hand, defines the color of an element's outline (or border).</p>

-If you don't define a stroke, none will appear.
-And if you do define one, its stroke-width will default to 1.
+<p>If you don't define a stroke, none will appear.
+And if you do define
+one, its stroke-width will default to 1.
 The stroke-width attribute is important to highlight for another reason: it's an example of a hyphenated attribute.
-We can't use hyphens when setting attributes in JavaScript, as they will be interpreted as subtraction operators.
+We can't use hyphens when setting attributes in JavaScript, as they will be interpreted as subtraction operators.</p>

-We have two options to deal with this: we can turn them into strings, that is, write &apos;stroke-width&apos; instead of stroke-width, or we can replace hyphens with underscores, that is, stroke-width becomes stroke_width.
-The latter option is facilitated by SvJs, and it's the solution I prefer; it's faster and looks less out of place than having stringified object properties mixed with others that aren't strings.
+<p>We have two options to deal with this: we can turn them into strings,
+that is, write &apos;stroke-width&apos; instead of stroke-width, or we can replace hyphens with underscores, that is, stroke-width becomes stroke_width.
+The latter option is facilitated by SvJs, and it's the solution I prefer; it's faster and looks less out of place than having stringified object properties mixed with others that aren't strings.</p>

-Enough with the theory for now -- let's create something!
-The following sketch is a Josef Albers--inspired color illusion and shows that with just plain rectangles, it's possible to create a somewhat interesting composition (illustrated in Figure 3-1).
+<p>Enough with the theory for now -- let's create something!
+The following
+sketch is a Josef Albers--inspired color illusion and shows that with just plain rectangles, it's possible to create a somewhat interesting composition (illustrated in Figure 3-1).</p>

 <pre>
 import { SvJs } from '../../node_modules/svjs/src/index.js';